Updated September 17, 20255 min read

 4. Gather Essential Supplies

 When a natural disaster hits, you never know how long you will be displaced or when you will be able to return to your home for necessary items.
-So, it’s a good idea to build an emergency kit with essential items such as:
+So, it’s a good idea to build an emergency kit with essential items.

 • Medications